Gillian Polack

-Gillian Polack (born April 1961) is an Australia writer and editor.
+Gillian Polack (born April 1961) is an Australian writer and editor.
 She is a Medievalist and works with writers on history in fiction, also writing and editing mainly in the field of speculative fiction.
 She has published ten novels, numerous short stories and nonfiction articles, and is the creator of the New Ceres universe.

 Life

 Gillian Polack was born in Melbourne.
 She went to local state schools.
 She attended Melbourne University and was awarded a Bachelor of Arts (First Class Honours) in History, with the Margaret Kiddle and Felix Raab Prizes.
 She did her Master of Arts at the Centre for Medieval Studies (University of Toronto) and submitted her thesis for Doctor of Philosophy in History at the University of Sydney.
 She later took out teaching qualifications at the University of New England and a Doctor of Philosophy in Creative Writing at the University of Western Australia.
 Gillian is currently affiliated with Deakin University.
 She currently lives in Canberra, ACT.
+She is Jewish.

 Polack was the Australasian delegate for the 72nd World Science Fiction Convention and presented the Hugo award for Best Fanzine in 2014.
 In 2009, she was also the co-convener for Flycon, the first online international Science Fiction Convention.
 Polack was the convenor and judge of the Conflux short story competition in 2010 and spent seven years, from 2006 to 2013, as Conflux's acting project leader in charge of planning and organising its annual historical banquets, employing her knowledge as a food historian and teacher of food history at the Australian National University.

 Polack has been the Guest for Honour for several science fiction conventions including Sydney Freecon in 2006, the Conflux Science Fiction Convention in 2008 and the Liburnicon science fiction convention in Opatija, Croatia in 2014.